Properties Data for Chemicals & Materials: Best General Sources

 This guide will lead you to vast collections of properties data.
 Use the BEST GENERAL SOURCES below to get started but don't neglect to use the tabs above to find specialized properties by material type (chemicals, metals, polymers, etc.)

-- Knovel's Data Search
+- Knovel's Data Search UB ONLY

 An excellent place to start your search for properties data for all kinds of chemicals and materials, Knovel provides full-text access to an online collection of over 1,000 science and engineering reference books with a particular focus on handbooks that contain properties and other numeric data, much of which is contained in interactive tables that allow you to manipulate and customize the data.
 The data can be downloaded into Excel or as a PDF file.
 To learn how to use Data Search, watch this short video below:

-To connect, go to: Data Search.
+To connect directly, go to: Property Search.

 CRC Handbook of Chemistry & Physics Online